magnussolution/magnusbilling7/wiki/en/modules/didUse/didUse.rst

 Month payed
 -----------

-| We did not write the description to this field.
+| The total month paid to this DID.